theintern/intern/docs/ci.md

    ```
 6. Save the Script task.
 7. Add a task of “JUnit Parser”.
-8. Enter “*” in the “Specify custom results directories” field and save the task.
+8. Enter “\*” in the “Specify custom results directories” field and save the task.
 9. Below the task configuration interface, make sure “Yes please!” is checked under the “Enable this plan?” heading.
 10. Click the “Create” button to create your build plan.

 ### Running your build plan and verifying its output

-1. Click the “Build” dropdown menu item from the Bamboo administration page top menu and select “All build plans”.
+1. Click the “Build” drop down menu item from the Bamboo administration page top menu and select “All build plans”.
 2. Select your plan from those shown.
 3. Click “Run” and then “Run plan” in the upper-right corner of the page.
 4. Once your plan has finished running, you will see a “Tests” tab on the page, which you can click through and see details of every test.